BONSAI BOOK OF DAYS

 (ABS Bonsai Journal, Winter 1979, pg.
 82)

-(By this time his name was well-known, namely for his skills exhibited when he served as the caretaker of the displays at Shotenchi-kai.
+(Toshiji also must have learned techniques from well-known bonsai enthusiasts who were customers of Taiko-en.
+He worked for four more years under Hanjiro Kibe, Beio's son-in-law and successor.
+Then Toshiji established his own garden, Meguro Kofu-en.
+By this time his name was well-known, namely for his skills exhibited when he served as the caretaker of the displays at Shotenchi-kai.
 Shotenchi-kai, mainly organized by the seniors of Keio University and members of the social club Kojunsha, was led for a while by Beio of Taiko-en and was a gathering of leading people in society including politicians and businessmen who were bonsai and suiseki enthusiasts.
-They met once a month at the popular Kōyō-kan "Maple Club" restaurant on the west corner of Shiba Park (a little ways south of the Imperial Palace), and these gatherings continued from mid-Meiji times until the Great Kanto Earthquake.
-(The meetings were restarted sometime afterwards and continued until the late 1930s.)
+They met once a month at the popular Kōyō-kan "Maple Club" restaurant on the west corner of Shiba Park (a little ways south of the Imperial Palace), and these gatherings continued from mid-Meiji times until the 1923 Great Kanto Earthquake.
+The meetings were then restarted sometime afterwards and continued until the late 1930s.
 The ordinary members of Shotenchi-kai were those who owned bonsai and suiseki and displayed them at the gatherings.
 Associate members did not have these, but still attended every time.
 Bonsai was thus held in high esteem by these movers and shakers of Japan.
 Calm and serene, with confidence and determination, Toshiji Yoshimura was well-respected in the group and made it flourish.)

 Display at Shotenchi-kai, 1925, Kinbon, Oct 2011, pg.
 45